dimitar-4/ms-project1-rcc/README.md

 search of those users that are interested in this field.

 The site is giving multiple choices from where to navigate throughout the different pages and is easy to see and understand what to expect when entering the desired page.
-All pages and content is easily accessible.
+All pages and content are easily accessible.

 The page showing the different events is well structured.
 Gives clarity about specific information for the users.